WeblateOrg/weblate/docs/user/checks.rst

 Source and translation do not both end with an ellipsis.
 This only checks for real ellipsis (``…``) not for three dots (``...``).

-Ellipsis is usually rendered nicer than three dots, so it's good to keep it when the original string was using that as well.
+An ellipsis is usually rendered nicer than three dots, so it's good to keep it when the original string was using that as well.

 .. seealso::